nayefahmad/R-vocab-and-experiments/README.md

 My notes and experiments with R. This is where I play with new packages, and try out and practice new things.

-Here are a few of the things I've been exploring recently:
+Here are a few of the things I've been exploring recently (which don't really fit in another repo):

 * [Conway's game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) - in R!
 * Gower's dissimilarity index for mixed numeric/categorical data